4th of July 2016 in Hermosa Beach, Redondo Beach and Manhattan Beach

 Make sure you stay tuned to South Bay Events for updates of house parties, insider tips and more information as the biggest day of the year gets closer!!

 The most unique event that makes July 4 so legendary around here is the HERMOSA BEACH IRONMAN competition.
 In this extreme athletic test, participants must run a mile, paddle a surfboard a mile and then consume a 6-pack of their favorite beer!
 The first one to hold down their beverage(s) successfully wins, and you may want to keep your distance from the center of the action or you're at risk of getting drenched.
 For pics of the event's crazy action, check out the Ironman gallery.
-The action starts at 11:00 a.m. and anyone over 21 is eligibile to enter- just make sure you know that close to 1,000 spectators will be monitoring your skills.
-For those interested in participating, the Ironman is $20 and you will need to bring your own surfboard and 6-pack to join in.
+The action starts at approximately 9:00 a.m. and anyone over 21 is eligibile to enter- just make sure you know that close to 1,000 spectators will be monitoring your skills.
 Keep in mind that alcohol fines are TRIPLED in Hermosa Beach on the 4th, and you will need to be very discreet if you choose to partake in the activities, especially soon after the Ironman.
-If you're interested in registering, you'll need to go to GAME CHANGERS from 1:00 P.M. - closing on JULY 3!

 VIDEO FROM A PREVIOUS IRONMAN

 Another South Bay classic event occurs every July 4th between 7th and 8th Street in Hermosa Beach.
 The annual production is a tribute to Michael Jackson and it has been around as long as we can remember, complete with a light show and authentic dancing.
 A local lookalike steps out on a balcony high above the beach and puts on a show that is worthy of the King of Pop.
-With the recent passing of the Gloved One, this year promises to be the craziest show of all time.
 The show begins as soon as the fireworks end, and you won't be able to miss the huge crowd that gathers in front of the Strand house before showtime.

 Finally, if you're under the age of 21 and think you can get away with some shenanigans, the HB Police Dept. wants you to think otherwise: